 The school currently uses a technology curriculum that involves children as young as six in the active integration of technology into the Montessori classroom.
-The 6 year old child is able to create Powerpoint presentations, Excel spreadsheets, write/edit their own stories and master keyboarding.
-Each 1-6th grade classroom has their own Smartboard and the school has over 20 desk & laptops and 10 i-Pads for student use.
+The 6-year-old child is able to create Powerpoint presentations, Excel spreadsheets, write/edit their own stories, and master keyboarding.
+Each 1-6th-grade classroom has its own Smartboard and the school has over 20 desk & laptops, Chromebooks, and 10 i-Pads for student use.
 The students are also permitted to bring their laptops from home for the purposes of work and as one tours the 1-8th grade, technology is readily available and actively being used.
-Future plans in conjunction with our Phase Three Addition include a Multi-Media Studio and a library where technology will be integrated as a research tool for students in first grade and above.
 The purposeful integration of technology into the elementary grades is aligned with our state standards but also addressed as a necessity for our accreditation standards.
-Preparing students for the 21st century is foremost in our strategic initiatives and embraced in Montessori is an “aid to life.”
+Preparing students for the 21st century is foremost in our strategic initiatives and embraced in Montessori has an “aid to life.”
+Other additions relevant to STEAM and STEM initiatives include a 3D printer, coding exercises, and various robotics activities.

-The school’s mission is to “provide quality Montessori education in an environment which fosters a child’s love of learning and a respect for self, others, community and the world.”
-In keeping with that mission, the elementary and middle school staff are dedicated to the philosophy that the learning process for elementary students and beyond should include purposeful integration of technology instruction, in keeping with Montessori education.
+The elementary and middle school staff are dedicated to the philosophy that the learning process for elementary students and beyond should include purposeful integration of technology instruction, in keeping with Montessori education.
 “The American Montessori Society encourages and supports exploring the use of technology in Montessori educational environments, especially at the elementary and higher levels.
 Using technology is appropriate and desirable for a variety of student uses.
 Intelligently integrated into the Montessori environment, technology can be a valuable communication tool that may promote Montessori tenets.”
-(AMS position paper, 2011) Additionally, systematic feedback from the secondary schools that typically integrate our students in their populations indicate that the students must be proficient in technology in order to thrive in their next learning environment.
+(AMS position paper, 2011) Additionally, systematic feedback from the secondary schools that typically integrate our students in their populations indicates that the students must be proficient in technology in order to thrive in their next learning environment.

-Hilltop Montessori School adopted the following Technology Vision Statement in 2012 and finds this still applicable in 2016:
+Hilltop Montessori School adopted the following Technology Vision Statement in 2012 and finds this still applicable today: